 My book is a detective story, love those thrilling and nail-biting books.
 The most exciting thing about it is that although everyone else thinks that the victim died years ago, she is still alive.
 The detective is running against the clock because he is the only one to be able to save her and he isn’t even aware of that.
 I still have 50 more pages to read and have no clue if she will be uncaged and be able to see her loved ones again.

-This blueberry caramel sauce is a frequently guest, it took me a while to refine the best technique and ingredients but now I am glad to be able to share it with you.
-The good thing about recipe testing, there had been always a version of this sauce in my fridge.
+This easy blueberry caramel sauce is a frequently guest, it took me a while to refine the best technique and ingredients but now I am glad to be able to share it with you.
+The good thing about recipe testing, there had been always a version of this easy blueberry caramel sauce in my fridge.
 All I needed is an eatable vessel.
 As this book keeps sticking to one of my hands, I try to conquer everything I do with the other hand (and one eye).
 And it works, somehow.
 And who knew, making pancakes, waffles or rice pudding is not that hard with one hand.
-It can be a flavor booster for simple vanilla ice cream or plain yoghurt.
+It can be a flavor booster for simple vanilla ice cream or plain yogurt.
 I love it especially with herbs, blueberries and rosemary are such a great combination.
 Dip, smear, stir, drizzle or swirl as much as you like.

 - 200 g / 1 cup granulated sugar

 - 55 g / ½ stick unsalted butter, cut in chunks